mehulagg/gitlab/doc/subscriptions/index.md

 #### Verification for Open Source program

-As part of the verification process, you must upload three screenshots.
+As part of the [application verification process](https://about.gitlab.com/solutions/open-source/join/), you must upload three screenshots.
 These screenshots are needed to qualify you for the GitLab for Open Source program.

 - [OSI-approved license overview](#license-overview)